Crockett Cup (1986): Quarterfinals

-The quarterfinal began with The Road Warriors taking on The Midnight Express.
+The Quarter Finals began with The Road Warriors taking on The Midnight Express.
 Midnight Express utilized many dirty tactics but were unable to win which led to their manager Jim Cornette hitting Road Warrior Animal with his tennis racket, leading to Midnight Express getting disqualified and Road Warriors advancing to the semifinal.

 Next, Steve Williams and Terry Taylor took on Ivan Koloff and Nikita Koloff.
 The match ended in a twenty minute time limit draw.
 Koloffs and Korstia Korchenko attacked Williams after the match.

 Next, The Fantastics took on The Sheepherders.
 The referee got knocked out and a brawl occurred between the four teams after Jack Victory tossed a flagpole into the ring.
 The usage of flagpole and the brawl would lead to both teams getting disqualified and eliminated from the tournament.

-It was followed by the final quarterfinal match in which Magnum T. A. and Ron Garvin took on Giant Baba and Tiger Mask.
+It was followed by the final Quarter Final match in which Magnum T. A. and Ron Garvin took on Giant Baba and Tiger Mask.
 Magnum countered a diving crossbody by Mask into a belly to belly suplex for the win.

-The elimination of the other four teams would lead directly to the final round pitting Road Warriors against Magnum and Garvin.
+The earlier time limit draw and double disqualification meant that two extra teams had been eliminated in the Quarter Final phase, therefore the remaining two teams of the Road Warriors and Magnum and Garvin progressed straight to the final.